ThKrypt/QualCoder/07-Coding-Text.md

 * Shortcut H. Press h will hide and unhide the top section of controls on the screen.
 This provides a bigger area to view the text and to code.

+* Shortcut i.
+Press i when on a coded section to mark that code as important.
+Useful for identifying exemplars.
+Important marks can be removed by right-click and selecting Remove important mark.
+Important marked codes are bolded.

 * Ctrl E. Enter and exit text edit mode.

 ## Search text